robvanderleek/create-issue-branch/README.md

 #### gitmoji example

-With the `gitmoji` style Create Issue Branch will prepend "🐛 " to the Pull Request title, for example "🐛 isssue 123 Fix nasty bug"
+With the `gitmoji` style, Create Issue Branch will prepend "🐛 " to the Pull Request title, for example "🐛 isssue 123 Fix nasty bug"